-What is a personal branding toolkit and why is LinkedIn important for personal branding?
 Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

-Kait is the Founder and CEO of LeDonne Branding & Marketing and specializes in working with B2B businesses and consultants to clarify their message, refine their image, and attract the right kind of customers using social media strategies that hyper-accelerated brand awareness and amplify credibility.
+Kait is the Founder and CEO of LeDonne Branding & Marketing and specializes in working with B2B businesses and consultants to clarify their message, refine their image, and attract the right kind of customers using social media strategies that hyper-accelerated brand awareness and amplified credibility.

-Kait’s LinkedIn personal branding tips will show you how to build a personal brand on LinkedIn and build a personal branding toolkit to help your personal brand profile stand out.
+In Kait’s LinkedIn personal branding tips, you’ll learn why LinkedIn is important for personal branding, how to build a personal brand on LinkedIn, and build a personal branding toolkit to help your personal brand profile stand out.

+You’ll learn why LinkedIn is such a great professional branding platform, why you need a personal brand statement for yourself, and how to do personal branding on LinkedIn.
 Learn LinkedIn profile development tips using LinkedIn brand assets like your professional LinkedIn photo and LinkedIn personal profile.

 Kait hosts a weekly marketing and branding show and has authored the eBook, The Attraction Magnet, which helps businesses implement key branding methodology to expand their reach and presence.

+She works with local, regional, national, and international firms and has contributed on television and in national news publications.
 If you need help with your LinkedIn profile and are wondering how to make your LinkedIn profile stand out, connect with Kait for more LinkedIn branding tips.

 Resources mentioned in the interview: